 In 1905 a small group of scholars became determined to "protect national studies" and founded the National Essence Journal (Guocui xuebao).
 They wanted to preserve Chinese culture as a means of national identity vis-a-vis both Manchus and Westerners.
 They republished landmarks in Chinese thought from the writings of Ming loyalists to more standard fare, as well as previously unpublished letters, poems, and the like.
 Their mission was to keep Chinese philosophy- the entire "hundred schools"-alive.
 The National Essence Journal often reads like straightforward academic articles on the history of philosophy, sometimes eccentric but never antiquarian.
 For the national heritage was more than natural; it was useful and would help the Han people to become a nation.
-These men knew that China, both the physical nation and the spiritual culture, was threatened; they explicitly linked revolution to the restoration of the Han race through national learning: language, literature, history, and philosophy.21 In the context of the times, the
+These men knew that China, both the physical nation and the spiritual culture, was threatened; they explicitly linked revolution to the restoration of the Han race through national learning: language, literature, history, and philosophy.
+In the context of the times, the national essence was revolutionary because it was antiimperialist; as long as the Manchus cooperated with the